jpavic92/CinestarApp/README.md

 ## CinestarApp
 ### About
-CinnestarApp is Java application which fetches and presents data from Cinestar/RSS in Croatia, with all CRUD features.
+CinnestarApp is Java application which fetches and presents data about movies announcements from Cinestar/RSS in Croatia.
+You can view, delete and edit existing data, or you can add a new movie announcement with all belonging info.
 ### Starting
 #### Create database
  * Run *CinestarAppDB.slq* script to create database